sergiky/HackNotes/OWASP TOP 10 and web vulnerabilities/Uploads Files/Uploads Files.md

 # Upload 1

-You can upload a webshell write in php
+You can upload a [Web shell](../../Shells/Web%20shell/Web%20shell.md) write in php

 ````php
 <?php